Wyandot County Health Alliance

 - Mobilize community partners for the betterment of the community.

-- Formulate and/or monitor survey questions for benchmarking.
+- Formulate and/or monitor survey questions for benchmarking and relevance to health needs.

 - Survey and collect data, putting it into a usable format.